BECOME A CERTIFIED SERVICE ENTERPRISE ORGANIZATION!

 - A nationally recognized certification, with access to volunteer engagement networks, resources and communities.

 Meg Pearson, Kansas Volunteer Commission Deputy Director says, “Service Enterprise has allowed us to step outside of our work constraints to see the potential of expanding services by leveraging additional volunteers.
 This certification process has given Kansas Volunteer Commission a framework and a path to build our capacity by incorporating volunteers at all levels of our work.”

 Ready to get started?
 Contact Kansas Volunteer Commission at email@example.com for more information about how your organization can become a Service Enterprise.

-To learn more about the national Service Enterprise Initiative at: www.pointsoflight.org/service-enterprise-initiative
+To learn more about the national SEI, visit: www.pointsoflight.org/service-enterprise-initiative